gustafsson96/american-the-office-quiz/README.md

 ### Features to Implement

-Below, I present the features that with time could be implemented to improve the quiz further.
+Below, I present the features that with more time and knowledge could be implemented to improve the quiz further.

 * **Question counter** - A function could be added to display which question the user is currently on (like 5 out of 10).